Skip to main content

 We support students from disadvantaged backgrounds to access top universities, through a unique combination of tuition and in-school mentoring.
 We work with them to make good applications, get the grades and transition to university.

-• The Hive logo
+• The Literacy Pirates logo

 • Worcester Competitive Arts Festival logo